How to Plan the Best Trip to Vava’u

 - Explore the underwater world in scuba diving

-- Reconnect in a yoga session
+- Reconnect in a yoga session.

-For more information on each experience, see the full list at the 10 Adults-Only Activities in Vava’u.
+For more information on each experience, see the full list of the 10 Adults-Only Activities in Vavaâu.

-Vava’u has a small selection of adult-only resorts where guests must be over a certain age to stay.
-Adults-only resorts in Vava’u include Dream Island Resort and Mandala Resort.
-Treasure Island Eco Resort has a loose child policy where guests have to make special arrangements for children to stay.
+Vavaâu has a small selection of adults-only resorts where guests must be over a certain age to stay.
+Adults-only resorts in Vavaâu include Dream Island Resort and Mandala Resort.
+Treasure Island Eco Resort has a loose child policy where guests have to make special arrangements for children under 12 to stay.
+Learn more about these accommodations in the 5 Best Adults-Only Resorts in Tonga.

 Vava’u Accommodation

-- Flying Annie Moa Bed & Breakfast
+- Flying Annie Moa

 - Mystic Sands